saidutt46/domain-check/README.md

 1. Attempts to check domain via RDAP using known registry endpoints
 2. If TLD isn't in the known list, uses IANA bootstrap to discover the endpoint
-3. Falls back to WHOIS lookup if RDAP is unavailable or unsuccessful
+3. Automatically falls back to WHOIS lookup if RDAP is unavailable or unsuccessful
 4. Extracts detailed information when possible and requested
+5. Uses intelligent concurrency control with rate limiting to prevent overloading servers

+## Performance

+- Concurrent processing of multiple domains (up to 5 at once by default)
+- Rate limiting to prevent overloading RDAP endpoints
+- Automatic timeout handling to prevent hanging requests
+- Tiny binary size for fast startup and low resource usage

 ## Supported TLDs